 If you’re dreaming of heli-skiing in Alaska, going on a hut trip to British Columbia, or cruising the backcountry in Hokkaido, Japan, DPS’ Carbon Lotus 124 should be on your radar.
 Simply put, there’s a reason that many riders consider this ski to be the best option on the market for bottomless snow days.
 Along with the wide waist, tapered tip, and powder-ready shape that DPS is known for, the Carbon Lotus 124 boasts a gradual rocker profile that allows the ski to glide smoothly across the snow’s surface, nimbly navigate turns, or stomp a big-air landing.
 Tack on the fact that it’s impressively light for its size, and there are very few limits to what the Carbon Lotus can do.

 All that said, the impressive powder performance does come with some serious sticker shock.
-At $1,600, the Carbon Lotus 124 is the most expensive ski to make our list by a sizable margin, and many powder-hungry riders will be perfectly happy saving with Faction’s La Machine Max or Atomic’s Bent Chetler above.
+At nearly $1,700, the Carbon Lotus 124 is the most expensive ski to make our list by a sizable margin, and many powder-hungry riders will be perfectly happy saving with Faction’s La Machine 5 or Atomic’s Bent Chetler above.
 But that’s certainly not a knock on quality or overall capabilities—DPS is one of the most revered names in the ski industry and has a reputation for their excellent craftsmanship.
-For something a little more affordable, DPS’ Koala 118 is a fantastic powder ski in its own right and retails for $999, although it’s narrower and heavier than the Carbon Lotus.
-Alternatively, if you like the Lotus shape but can’t justify the huge 124-millimeter waist, there’s now a slightly trimmed-down Carbon Lotus 117 available.
+And if you like the Lotus shape but can’t justify the huge 124-millimeter waist, there’s now a slightly trimmed-down Carbon Lotus 117 available (although it won't save you any cash).

 See the DPS Carbon Lotus 124